bmFtZQ/edge-frfox/README.md

 ---

 ### Hide tabs toolbar
-This hides the tabs toolbar, useful for when using vertical tab addons such as Sidebery, Tree Style Tab or Tab Center Reborn.
+This hides the tabs toolbar when using a vertical tabs extension such as Sidebery, Tree Style Tab or Tab Center Reborn.

 **Note: Only works on Windows or macOS.**

 `uc.tweak.hide-tabs-bar`

-**Optional: Only enable when in fullscreen mode (macOS only).**

-`uc.tweak.hide-tabs-bar.only-when-maximised`

 ---